linuswasimnc/Appointment_manager/README.md

-# Nbyula-Assignment

-## Nbyula Takeaway Assignment 1 ( Appointment Manager )
+#Appointment Manager

-ASSIGNMENT NO : 1 Appointment manager that allows Terraformers to schedule appointments/meetings easily
+Appointment manager that allows Users to schedule appointments/meetings easily

 ## Features

-- Terraformers can login and signup on the application
+- Users can login and signup on the application
-- Terraformers can set their off hours
+- Users can set their off hours
-- Terraformers can schedule an appointment with other Terraformers on application
+- Users can schedule an appointment with other Terraformers on application
   - Appointment will contain `title`, `agenda`, `time`, `guests` (other Terraformers)
   - Appointment will not be scheduled if any Terraformers are off during the time slot
-- Terraformers can view their appointments on the application
+- Users can view their appointments on the application
-- Terraformers can update their `password` and `name` on the application
+- Users can update their `password` and `name` on the application
-- Terraformers can delete appointments
+- Users can delete appointments
-- Terraformers can logout of the application
+- Users can logout of the application

 ## Plus point's